Frequently Asked Questions

 Yes, you can upgrade a stud wall, you can remove the plasterboard and keep the original stud wall.

-What happens to skirting boards and picture rail?
+What happens to skirting boards and picture rails?

-We reinstate the skirting boards and picture rail our self’s (if they come off in one piece)or we can fit new skirting or picture rail.
+We reinstate the skirting boards and picture rails ourselves (if they come off in one piece) however, we can fit new skirting and/or picture rail if needed.

 What happens with coving?